Summer Camp

 - $350

-Participants will explore the history and theory behind stop-motion filmmaking.
-Viewings of historic and contemporary stop-motion works will allow campers to identify and examine the underlying principles that make stories effective.
-Campers will also write their own short stories, design relevant sets, and bring their ideas to life with a unique brand of video production and Dragonframe software and hardware, just like Hollywood features.
-The week will culminate with campers presenting their short stories to their friends and family on the big screen at Thaden.
+In this week-long camp, participants explore the history and theory behind stop-motion storytelling.
+Viewings of historic and contemporary stop-motion works will allow students to identify and examine the underlying principles that make stories effective.
+Students also write their own short stories, design relevant sets, and bring their ideas to life with a unique brand of video production and Dragonframe software and hardware, just like Hollywood features.
+The camp will culminate with students presenting their short stories to their friends and family on the big screen here at Thaden.

 - $350